-A visit to your favorite coffee shop almost always guarantee seeing a latte on the menu.
+A visit to your favorite coffee shop almost always guarantees to see a latte on the menu.

 As one of the most popular espresso drinks worldwide, it is something that even casual coffee drinkers would recognize.